XiaozhouCui/dockerplayground/Section 15 EKS/note.md

 ## Apply yaml files on EKS
 - Make sure image path in yaml files are updated, and images are pushed to docker hub
+- Extract db connection uri to a secret file `env.yaml`, then import in `users.yaml` as `configMapKeyRef`
-- Go to kubernetes folder, run `kubectl apply -f auth.yaml -f users.yaml`, this will also create EC2 LoadBalancer
+- Go to kubernetes folder, run `kubectl apply -f env.yaml -f auth.yaml -f users.yaml`, this will also create EC2 LoadBalancer
 - Run `kubectl get service` to get the services list, copy the **EXTERNAL-IP** of LoadBalancer, this is the URL to send HTTP requests.
 - In Postman, send a POST request `{ "email":"test@test.com", "password": "testers" }` to the URL `...ap-southeast-2.elb.amazonaws.com/signup`, response should be "User created.", and in MongoDB a new user `test@test.com` should be created as well.